OlliZi/app-commander/README.md

 # TODOs

+- script screen
 - Previews for all screens and elements
 - integrate ktlint
-- script screen
 - unit-tests for PreferencesRepositoryImpl
-- ui-test
+- ui-tests
 - Theming (light and dark)
 - Code coverage